-The air pressure switch in a boiler ensures that waste gases are being expelled, before allowing to fire up.
+The air pressure switch in a boiler is a safety device that ensures the fan expels the waste gases through the flue before allowing the boiler to fire up.

 - Yes, the fan is operational – boiler is safe to ignite

 - No, the fan is not operational – boiler is not safe to ignite

 Reasons a Boiler’s Air Pressure Switch Will Fail

 Given there’s more than one part to the air pressure switch puzzle, it’s not that simple to diagnose.

 For instance, the switch might not allow the boiler to fire for a legitimate reason, such as:

 - Broken printed circuit board (PCB)

 A rarer example might be the pilot light getting “blown out” during high winds.
 If this happens, it’s more likely a fan issue caused by a low (and incorrect) speed setting.
 Since the fan must expel flue gases, if it’s operating at a low speed, it won’t counteract the tiny back-draught in the flue.
 The switch notices the pressure differential isn’t great enough, and shuts off the boiler.